-Your policy only provides cover for outpatient consultations and therapies for six months after you're discharged from hospital for day-patient or inpatient treatment.
-These also need to be related to the day-patient or inpatient treatment you received in hospital.
-If you need private consultations or therapies before you go into hospital for day-patient or inpatient treatment you'll need to choose whether to pay for these yourself or use the NHS.
+Bupa Your Choice Foundation policies only provide cover for outpatient consultations and diagnostic tests for six months after you're discharged from hospital for day-patient or inpatient treatment or an outpatient operation.
+These also need to be related to the day-patient or inpatient treatment or outpatient operation you received in hospital.
+If you have a Bupa Your Choice Foundation policy, and you need private consultations or diagnostic tests before you go into hospital for day-patient or inpatient treatment or an outpatient operation you'll need to choose whether to pay for these yourself or use the NHS.
 We can talk through your options with you including the use of our Direct Access service.
+Outpatient treatment such as therapies or complementary medicine is covered once a diagnosis of your condition has been made.